Body Care Menu Icon

 Hair Color

-• Collagen Power Dose: Nourishes the scalp and hair follicles, promoting strength and resilience.
+Collagen Power Dose: Infused with collagen, it nourishes the scalp and hair follicles, promoting strength and resilience for healthier hair.
+This power dose supports your overall hair care routine.

-• Silk Protein: Adds a shiny, silky finish to the hair, enhancing its natural beauty.
+Silk Protein: The addition of silk protein provides a shiny, silky finish to your hair, enhancing its natural beauty while offering essential hair care benefits.

 Formulation